xiyuanbao/kgb/content/project/hefesto/index.md

 **How to reference**: When using HeFESTo, please cite *Stixrude & Lithgow-Bertelloni* (2005) or *Stixrude & Lithgow-Bertelloni* (2011), depending on the application, and, if separate, the paper specifying the parameter set used. *Stixrude & Lithgow-Bertelloni* (2011) specifies the latest published parameter set (251010).

-**Parameter sets and lookup tables**: Lookup tables for basalt, harzburgite and pyrolite using 251010 can be obtained by emailing either lstixrude@epss.ucla.edu or clb@epss.ucla.edu. *More coming soon!*
+**Parameter sets and lookup tables**: Lookup tables for basalt, harzburgite and pyrolite using 251010 can be found on [github](https://github.com/stixrude/HeFESToRepository).
+You will also find the latest published parameter set 270914.
+If you have questions contact us at [lstixrude@epss.ucla.edu](mailto:lstixrude@epss.ucla.edu) or [clb@epss.ucla.edu](mailto:clb@epss.ucla.edu) *More coming soon!*

 *Motivation*